jackdewinter/pymarkdown/readme.md

   - leaf parse_paragraph
   - len(parser_state

+- does post processing for Markdown transformer need to be complicated
 - why does hard break not have \n? (fix before release)
   - hard break followed by 3 spaces, then emphasis
   - variations of 52e with extra spaces after, etc.